miscer/cs3104-p2/report/report.md

 Once we have the values, we need to iterate through the blocks in the range and either read from or write to them.

-For this I have made two functions that have the block UUID, number (i.e. the index in the index block array), buffer, size and offset as parameters.
-These functions then calculate the position of the block in relation to the part of the file that is being accessed.
+For this I have made two functions that have the block UUID, block number (i.e. the index in the index block array), buffer, size and offset as parameters.
+These functions then calculate the position of the block relative to the part of the file that is being accessed.
 There are four cases for the relative position:

 * Buffer starts and ends in the block
 * Buffer starts in this block and ends in some other block